Office of the Chief Technology Officer (OCTO)

 - Providing internal to ICANN and external to the Internet community "Internet Technology Resources"

-- Training, data, research, information, etc.
+- Capacity development, data, research, information, etc.

-OCTO Research [and Analytics]
+OCTO Research and Analytics

 - Engage actively with the DNS technology communities to identify issues that fall within ICANN's remit and will benefit from the focused attention our researchers can bring to bear on the issue